 About Pram Chorus...

 Pram Chorus is more than a choir - it's a community, where everyone is welcomed and supported in a non-judgemental way.
-We take it in turns to bring cake/biscuits to share afterwards and strong friendships are often formed.
 The experience of becoming a parent can be a lonely one as you are thrust into a brave new world of sleepless nights and being at the mercy of a tiny one's needs, so having a friendly, non-judgemental place to go, where you don't even have to make small talk, can be a lifesaver.

-Pram Chorus is the dream-child of experienced choir director, singer and mum, Ruth Routledge.
-Aside from getting you to make sounds you’ve never even dreamed of, Ruth is supportive and understanding of your needs and creates a warm, welcoming place to come together.
+Based on her own experiences, reports from choir members and new research, Ruth has become more aware of the positive mental-health benefits of group singing, so Pram Chorus has now evolved to focus on that, running singing groups with family-support charities in South London, Homestart Wandsworth and Little Village.
+The emphasis in these groups is on mental health, wellbeing, inclusion and community.
+Aside from getting you to make sounds you’ve never even dreamed of, Ruth is supportive and understanding of the challenges of parenthood and creates a warm, welcoming place to come together.
 You don't need to have any singing experience or talent, nor do you have to make small talk or discuss the intricacies of your baby's feeding/pooing-habits (although of course you can) - you can just rock up and sing!

-Have a listen to Tooting member, Antonia, talking about Pram Chorus giving a sense of belonging as well as just making you feel better.
+Have a listen to Antonia, talking about Pram Chorus giving a sense of belonging and connection as well as just making you feel better.